 RPL is the acknowledgment of skills and knowledge obtained through any combination of formal or informal training, experience or general life experience.
-Decisions regarding RPL for PDS and WRS units are the responsibility of the Applied Learning Leader.
+Decisions regarding RPL for PDS and WRS units are the responsibility of the Applied Learning Leader via the VCAA.